gakowalski/web-browsers/README.md

 ## Graphical

+* [Basilisk](https://www.basilisk-browser.org/) - a free and open source XUL-based web browser based on Goanna engine (which is a fork of Gecko with deliberately removed Rust-based components and multiprocess browsing)
 * [Beaker](https://beakerbrowser.com/) - an experimental peer-to-peer Web browser based on Chromium which can **host websites**
 * [Falkon](https://www.falkon.org/) - a lightweight web browser **based on QtWebEngine**
 * [SharpBrowser](https://github.com/sharpbrowser/SharpBrowser) - supposedly **fastest Chromium based browser** due to usage of lightweight and high-pefromance CEF renderer called [CefSharp](http://cefsharp.github.io/).